Baverstrand/Baverstrand.github.io/_posts/2021-09-14-Moby-Dick-has-room-for-everything.md

 For the third task we used the [Build and Push Docker Images](https://github.com/marketplace/actions/build-and-push-docker-images) Action template.

 ### How did you get the application running in the container?
+Describe you Dockerfile

 We chose to use the [Chris Noring tutorial](https://softchris.github.io/pages/dotnet-dockerize.html) which only needed minor modifications to make it work.
 For example, we could skip the step creating a new project since we already cloned a previous one.

-In order to make the Dockerfile build properly, we needed to change SDK version from 2.2 (in the tutorial) too SDK 3.1.
+In order to make the Dockerfile build properly, we needed to change SDK (Software Developer Kit) version from 2.2 (in the tutorial) to SDK 3.1.
 We also changed the ENTRYPOINT .dll file name to the same as the application.
 The .dockerignore file was left as is.
-Having this done, we could use the following commands and view the app in the web browser at localhost:80:
+Having this done, we could use the following commands to view the app in the web browser at localhost:80:

 `docker build -t webapp .`

 `run -d -p 80:80 --name webappup webapp`

-### Describe you Dockerfile

-The Dockerfile is basically a copy from the [Chris Noring tutorial](https://softchris.github.io/pages/dotnet-dockerize.html).
-We changed the SDK (Software Developer Kit) version to 3.1 to make it work properly.
-Also the name of the .dll- file was changed.
 Explanations in green text in the picture.

 ![Dockerfile](https://raw.githubusercontent.com/Baverstrand/Baverstrand.github.io/master/img/210914dockerfile.JPG)